nottwy/TB-DROP/README.md

   <https://aka.ms/wsl2kernel>

-After completing the installation of WSL2, you can install your preferred linux system on WSL2 in the Microsoft Store, and Unbuntu 20.04 is highly recommonded, because TB-DROP is developed based on Unbuntu 20.04.
+- You can install your preferred linux system on WSL2 in the Microsoft Store after completing the installation of WSL2, and Unbuntu 20.04 is highly recommonded, because TB-DROP is developed based on Unbuntu 20.04.
 ### Download
 `git clone https://github.com/nottwy/TB-DROP`